maartaud/frontpy/README.md

 fronts <start_date> <end_date> <lat_max> <lat_min> <lon_max> <lon_min> <line_or_area> <output_directory_fronts>
 ```

-The above arguments are mandatory and must be provided in string format and in the specified order.
+The above arguments are mandatory and must be provided in string format (in quotes) and in the specified order.
 Optional arguments can also be included using the following prefixes before the values of your choice:

 - `--model-name`
 - `--pressure`